 Claire Black – General Manager

 Claire joined OutLine in late 2019 and continues to be excited to lead the organisation through the changes and challenges ahead.
 Her passion for understanding other people’s experiences of the world led to her training in anthropology, and she has produced a Master’s thesis on how rainbow young people in New Zealand use digital technologies.

-Claire has also worked on a number of other projects around youth and rainbow mental health, and earlier this year she coordinated RainbowYOUTH’s 30th Birthday Gala.
+Claire has also worked on a number of other projects around youth and rainbow mental health, and last year she coordinated RainbowYOUTH’s 30th Birthday Gala.

 In her spare time, she enjoys watching quiz shows with flatmates, reading, and befriending neighbourhood cats

 Leilani Thompson-Rikys – Peer Support Coordinator

 Leilani is the new Peer Support Coordinator at OUTLine and will develop OUTLine’s peer support services for Aotearoa’s rainbow communities, and for gender diverse whānau in particular.